mleipzig/Tricks/auto_mri_deface.md

 ```

 to include whatever keyword in your folder/directory indicates there are ONLY T1 files inside.
 If you keep your T1 and T2* (T2* aka BOLD or functional images) nifti files in the same folder I'm 99% certain this code will NOT work and will throw an error and not deface anything

+You should also always check that the T1 was defaced without losing any of the brain.